poeschlr/kicad-3rd-party-tools/README.md

 - [kicad StepUp](https://sourceforge.net/projects/kicadstepup/) - A tool to allign 3d files to their respective footprint.
 To use these models in kicad they can be exported as step and correctly scaled wrl.
 This tool is also capable to export a KiCad PCB as a step file.

 - [cadquery 3d model generator](https://github.com/easyw/kicad-3d-models-in-freecad/tree/master/cadquery/FCAD_script_generator) - 3d model generators using freecad and the cadquery plugin.
 The scripts generate step and scaled wrl files similar to kicad stepup.
+(Used for generating 3d models of the official library)

+### Documentation tools

+- [PCBDraw](https://github.com/yaqwsx/PcbDraw) Converts a pcb file to a nice looking top view in svg format.
+(Drawback: needs a svg library for used footprints.)

 ## Version Control Tools